-Have you ever noticed how much of your work as a trainer is tied up in paperwork?
-It seems like that old saying about “the job isn’t finished till the paperwork is done” was made up for trainers.
+Have you ever noticed how much of your work as a trainer and assessor is tied up in paperwork?
+It seems like that old saying about “the job isn’t finished till the paperwork is done” was made up for trainers and assessors.
 Everything we do has to be documented before the fact, during the training and after the fact.

 Version control is as important as document control.
 That’s why every RTO needs somebody who is in charge of documentation; a documentation clerk, if you will.
 It doesn’t matter if the RTO only has one trainer; it still needs the same level of documentation tracking and control as a RTO that has 50 trainers.